ropensci-archive/PackageDevelopment/README.md

 -   [RSeek](http://rseek.org/) allows to search for keywords/phrases in books, task views, support lists, function/packages, blogs etc.
 -   [Rdocumentation](http://rdocumentation.org/) allows to search for keywords/phrases in help pages for all CRAN and some Bioconductor/GitHub packages.
 -   [Crantastic!](http://crantastic.org/) maintains an up-to-date and tagged directory of packages on CRAN.
 The [Managed R Archive Network](http://mran.revolutionanalytics.com/) from Revolution Analytics is a CRAN mirror that additionally provides visualizations of package dependency trees.
+-   [http://cran.github.io](http://cran.github.io/w/r/rdevel/) is an unofficial CRAN mirror that provides a relatively complete archive of package and read-only access to package sources on Github.
+-   [CRANberries](http://dirk.eddelbuettel.com/cranberries/) provides a feed of new, updated, and removed packages for CRAN.

 **Initializing an R package**